nitinkumar184507/my-website-/README.md

 ### Editable Content:

 - ✅ **Birthday Date**
-  Example format: `"July 2, 2025"`
+  Example format: `"January 3, 2026"`
   Used in the countdown.
 Don't change the format.

 - ✅ **Special Text**
-  (Text after “To my...” on the countdown screen)
+  (Text after “To my best sister” on the countdown screen)

 - ✅ **Card Messages**